Zahra-D/Phate/README.md

 # PHate Dataset

-Welcome to the official repository for our paper titled "Spanning the Spectrum of Hatred Detection: A Persian Multi-Label Hate Speech Dataset with Annotator Rationales".
+Welcome to the official repository for our paper titled "Spanning the Spectrum of Hatred Detection: A Persian Multi-Label Hate Speech Dataset with Annotator Rationales", which has been accepted at AAAI24 conference's main track.
 Here you can find the files for the dataset introduced in our paper, called PHate.

 ## Overview
 PHate is a Persian multi-label hate speech dataset curated for hate speech detection tasks.
 It includes annotations with annotator rationales, providing valuable insights into the annotators' decision-making process.
 The dataset comprises 7K data.